 Start the last morning in the Okavango with a long game walk on the southern tip of Chiefs Island, getting back to camp mid morning for a huge cooked brunch to see you through the rest of the day.
 Spent the afternoon cruising from Nxaraga to Maun with some game viewing on the way.

-To contact us please click on the link below
+For details of our land based Mobile Safaris please click on the link below